Legal Analysis

 Key rulings:

-- ECLI:NL:RBNHO:2025:8961 (Rechtbank Noord-Holland, 19 June 2025): Entrepreneur claimed €654,159.81; court awarded €30,000 Catshuis flat rate — 4.6% coverage.
+- ECLI:NL:RBNHO:2025:8961 (Rechtbank Noord-Holland, 19 June 2025): Entrepreneur claimed €654,159.81; court awarded €30,000 Catshuis flat rate, 4.6% coverage.
 The court held that the Wht recovery framework was the exclusive route, not individual civil claims.

-- ECLI:NL:RVS:2019:3535 (ABRvS, 23 October 2019): Wendde ruling — the administrative court confirmed systematic institutional failure in the “all-or-nothing” approach to benefit recovery.
+- ECLI:NL:RVS:2019:3535 (ABRvS, 23 October 2019): Wendde ruling.
+The administrative court confirmed systematic institutional failure in the “all-or-nothing” approach to benefit recovery.

 European Convention on Human Rights

-- Article 6 (Fair trial): The five mechanisms that keep FSV/RAM cases hidden from public scrutiny effectively deny victims access to justice: (1) non-publication of single-judge rulings, (2) pseudonymization of advocate names, (3) settlement policy replacing compensation, (4) fiscal confidentiality (art.
+- Article 6 (Fair trial): The five mechanisms that keep FSV/RAM cases hidden from public scrutiny deny victims access to justice: (1) non-publication of single-judge rulings, (2) pseudonymization of advocate names, (3) settlement policy replacing compensation, (4) fiscal confidentiality (art.
 67 AWR), (5) burden of proof on the victim.

 - Article 8 (Private life): Uncontrolled data sharing across 600 processes and 800 applications, including sharing of tax data with criminal investigation bodies via RIEC/LIEC without citizens’ knowledge.